 - International Centre for Political Violence and Terrorism Research (ICPVTR)

 - Centre of Excellence for National Security (CENS)

-- Centre for Non-Traditional Security Studies (Centre for NTS Studies)
+- Centre for Non-Traditional Security Studies (NTS Centre)

 - Centre for Multilateralism Studies (CMS)

-RSIS has five endowed professorships that bring distinguished scholars and practitioners to teach and to conduct research at the School.
+RSIS has four endowed professorships that bring distinguished scholars and practitioners to teach and to conduct research at the School.
 They are: